 Our courses that are not accredited are taught by highly experienced trainers that work in the industry, and the courses provide a high-quality, industry-focused, competency-based experience aimed at developing your professional skills.

-Our experienced student services team will discuss your current work role, your workplace experience and your reasons for studying.
+Our experienced Future Students team will discuss your current work role, your workplace experience and your reasons for studying.
 This will allow us to recommend the right course level and study area for you.

 If you enrolled in a workshop or tutorial course, you will generally start close to the date of the first class.